KIPP WAYS Academy Staff

 Andrea Howard, 8th Grade Social Studies Teacher

-Andrea is the 8th Grade Social Studies teacher.
-She began her teaching career in Washington, DC at Rock Creek International School and has taught for 10 years.
-A native of Atlanta, Andrea graduated from Georgia State University with Bachelor of Arts in Sociology.
+Andrea is the 8th Grade Social Studies Teacher.
+She began her teaching career in Washington, DC, at Rock Creek International School.
+A native of Atlanta, Andrea graduated from Georgia State University with a BA in Sociology.

 Robin Little, Director of Counseling & Social Work/Family Advocate

 Robin is the Director of Counseling and School of Social Work Services.
-She has served in the social services arena for the past 14 years working in various capacities which include but are not limited to guidance, counseling, advocacy and support to children, families, educational settings and private practitioners.
-Robin earned her BA in Psychology from DePauw University, located in Greencastle, Indiana and later went on to further her education at Atlanta's historical Clark Atlanta University, where she received her MA in Counseling Psychology.
+She has served in the social services arena working in various capacities, including guidance, counseling, advocacy and support to children, families, educational settings and private practitioners.
+Robin earned her BA in Psychology from DePauw University, located in Greencastle, IN.
+She later went on to further her education at Clark Atlanta University, where she received her MA in Counseling Psychology.

 Taccara Marzette, 5th Grade Reading Teacher